Skip to main content

 });

-It is either track: "submit" or track: "event" that will always pack all data submitted and translate into a state.
-Where all further actions will take place: transmission of data to the server side, checking triggers conditions and actually activate tags.
+It is either track: "submit" or track: "event" that will always pack all data submitted and translate it into a state.
+In a state, all further actions will happen: data transmission to the server side, checking trigger conditions and activating tags.

 Tracking dependencies and properties

 There are different dependencies on tracking commands.
-In the previous section we learned about the both reserved properties “track” and “type”.
-Now there are important dependencies that you must know when working with that API.
+In the previous section, we mentioned the reserved properties "track" and "type".
+Now, there are important dependencies that you must know when working with that API.

 Queue Based Dependencies

-When multiple push function calls are submitted all data becomes available in that state.
-Pushing a pageview interaction and next a product (in context of that page, ie. as a “product detail view”) will make both objects available to work with.
-Additionally we must define in what context that product was part.
-Its property “type” references this information, in our example that is “detailview”.
+When multiple push function calls are submitted, all data becomes available in that state.
+Pushing a pageview interaction and next a product (in the context of that page, i.e. as a “product detail view”) will make both objects available to work with.
+Additionally, we must define the context in which that product was part.
+Its property "type" references this information; in our example below, that is "detailview".

 JS